Available to those born between 2012 and 2005 –

-To start your 2018 online application chick here
+To start your new 2019 online application chick here

 If you would prefer to complete and send in your forms, Application PDFs are available below.

 $470.00 for 1 week (price includes taxes) deposit of $100 per session required

 Camper Drop off/Check in: Sundays between 3:00 pm and 4:00 pm

 Camper Pick up: Fridays between 3:00 pm and 4:00 pm

 1. Wagon Wheels West – Sunday, July 14 – Friday, July 19, 2019

 2. Holidays on Parade – Sunday, July 21 – Friday, July 26, 2019

 3. Brébeuf Justice League – Sunday, July 28 – Friday, August 2, 2019 limited Herb spaces campers 2012-2009